 Shooting.
 There is no comprehensive, unbiased dataset for eagle fatalities.
 Most dead eagles are probably eaten by scavengers, and there is no clearinghouse for data on all of the carcasses that are discovered.
 Gunshot was the cause of death in about 14% of bald eagle carcasses turned into the National Wildlife Health Lab, Madison, Wisconsin over a 30-year period (Franson et al. 1995).
 The sample of birds received by the Lab may be birds with unknown cause of death, because in recent years many birds with an obvious cause of death are sent to the USFWS forensics lab in Ashland, Oregon, or to the Eagle Repository in Denver, Colorado.
 In the 1970s, it was estimated that 10-20 bald eagles in Washington died annually from shooting incidents (Grubb 1977).
 Shooting is probably less common than it was at the time of federal listing due in part to education efforts and some high-profile prosecutions.
 Shooting is still an occasional source of mortality for eagles in Washington.
-The bodies of 5 bald eagles that had been shot were found in 2 separate incidents in the state in July 2000, and 2 more in 2000 (S. Ament, D. Anderson, S. Garlichs, pers. comms.).
+The carcasses of 5 bald eagles that had been shot were found in 2 separate incidents in the state in July 2000, and 2 more in 2000 (S. Ament, D. Anderson, S. Garlichs, pers. comms.).
 Native Americans may apply to receive eagle feathers and parts from the USFWS eagle repository in Denver.
 A black market in eagle parts, however, apparently still exists.
-Federal and Canadian agents are currently investigating two cases involving the smuggling of parts of 130 eagles which may have been killed on Vancouver Island, British Columbia; one defendant is currently awaiting trial (T. Chisdock, pers. comm.).
+Federal and Canadian agents prosecuted two cases involving the smuggling of parts of 130 eagles which were killed on Vancouver Island, British Columbia (T. Chisdock, pers. comm.).
+In another case, 14 eagle carcasses with feet and tails cut off were found in North Vancouver in 2005 (Seattle Times, 4 February 2005).
 Shooting incidents not only create a source of adult mortality, but may also selectively remove the eagles most tolerant of humans.
-Also, eagles that survive become wary of humans, and as a result may be more sensitive to disturbance and unwilling to feed or nest in proximity to humans (see Adaptation to human disturbance. p.
-53).
+Also, eagles that survive become wary of humans, and as a result may be more sensitive to disturbance and unwilling to feed or nest in proximity to humans.

 Electrocutions on power lines.
 Wildlife is the third leading, identifiable cause of power outages in the United States (Harness and Wilson 2001).
 Electrocution occurs when an animal touches 2 energized wires or a wire and ground wire.
 Bald eagles make up 1-10% of the raptors electrocuted by power lines each year (Olendorff et al. 1996:18).
 Harness and Wilson (2001) list 118 electrocutions of bald eagles along rural electrical distribution lines in the western United States from 1986-96.
 Of bald eagle carcasses submitted to the National Wildlife Health Lab during the early 1960s-90s, 12% died from electrocution (Franson et al. 1995).
 In part of the Klamath Basin, Oregon, 24 bald eagles were electrocuted in a winter concentration area during a 6-year period (Olendorff et al. 1996).
-Harmata et al.

-(1999) reported that 20% of known eagle fatalities in the Yellowstone ecosystem between 1979-97 resulted from either electrocutions or collisions with powerlines.
+Harmata et al. (1999) reported that 20% of known eagle fatalities in the Yellowstone ecosystem between 1979-97 resulted from either electrocutions or collisions with powerlines.
+Millsap et al. (2004) noted electrocutions are still apparently a significant source of mortality for suburban-reared fledglings in Florida.